kubedb/docs/docs/guides/redis/announce/updating-redis.md

 ```

 Here,
-- `.spec.announce.type` specifies preferred dns type.
+- `.spec.cluster.announce.type` specifies preferred dns type.
 It can be hostname or ip.
-- `.spec.announce.shards` specifies the DNS names for each shards in the replica set.
+- `.spec.cluster.announce.shards` specifies the DNS names for each shards in the replica set.
-- `.spec.announce.shards.endpoints`  specifies the DNS names for each pod in the specific shard.
+- `.spec.cluster.announce.shards.endpoints`  specifies the DNS names for each pod in the specific shard.

 >> **Note**: If you don't want to use `redis+srv` connection string, you can connect to the Redis replica set using the individual pod DNS names (e.g., `rd0-0.kubedb.appscode:10000`, `rd0-1.kubedb.appscode:10001`, etc.).